 Do you have a French bulldog?
-They’re a beloved companion breed bred from both toy bulldogs and Parisian ratter dogs that eventually created the breed you know today.
+They’re a beloved companion breed bred from toy bulldogs and Parisian ratter dogs that eventually created the breed you know today.
 But, just because these dogs are small doesn’t mean they should be too skinny.

 If you’re worried that your French bulldog is too skinny, you probably want to find a way to pack on the pounds.
-Generally, the best ways to do so involve treating underlying conditions, changing the diet, or changing the lifestyle to encourage muscle development.
+Generally, the best ways to treat underlying conditions and change the diet or lifestyle are to encourage muscle development.

 Is My French Bulldog Too Skinny?

 Frenchies aren’t exactly big breeds, and it isn’t much you can do to alter an adult dog’s final size healthily.
-If your dog is truly too skinny, you can help them to gain a bit of weight relatively easily, but if you have a naturally petite dog, you just make your pup overweight by trying to alter it.
+If your dog is truly too skinny, you can help them gain a bit of weight relatively easily, but if you have a naturally petite dog, you make your pup overweight by altering it.